 If the working class someday succeeds in making comrades of the middle class, it won't be because the experience of decline has somehow radicalized them.
 It will be because a strong, organized movement of the working class has established itself and herded them into its flock.
 Such herding must be both ideological and institutional, meaning that not only must the PMC be recruited to the cause, it must be absorbed into the ranks of the working class.

-A valuable correlative can be found in Scipio Sattler on underminding Sanders, which has examines the use of cancel culture as a tool to advance PMC interests (mainly the working class).
+A valuable correlative can be found in Scipio Sattler on underminding Sanders, which examines the use of cancel culture as a tool to advance PMC interests (mainly at the expense of the working class).

 Taming the masters